 Sometimes, poor posture may result from injuries and accidents.
 However, a majority of the times sloppy posture may be the result of bad habits and environmental factors that are not within our control.
 For instance, if you hunch over at an angle of 60 degrees as you listen to proceedings or even read, the implications this has are similar to someone who carries 60 pounds of weight on their cervical spine.

 Other factors that are linked to poor posture include being overweight, poor sleep support, muscular imbalances, occupational stress, and improper shoes among others.
-When we stand or walk incorrectly, our muscles and bones are lined up incorrectly and this interferes with sciatic nerve flow, the nerve connecting the leg and foot muscles with the spinal cord.
+When we stand or walk incorrectly, our muscles and bones are lined up incorrectly, and this interferes with sciatic nerve flow, the nerve connecting the leg and foot muscles with the spinal cord.
 Because of this blockage, pain ensues at the back of your thighs, feet, and calves.
-Ultimately, this results into a condition known as sciatica.
+Ultimately, this results in a condition known as sciatica.

 Muscle and Joint Damage

 Sitting for extended periods of time causes stress on your lower back muscles especially the ones on your posterior chain.
 This has the impact of exaggerating the natural arch of the spine causing hyperlordosis.
 Sitting on your butts weakens your glutes thus making them inefficient in performing their role of hip extension and stabilization.
 This limits your range of motion.
-When it comes to the Crossfit workouts, the effect of weakened glutes are directly translated to poor performance.
+When it comes to the Crossfit workouts, the effect of weakened glutes is directly translated to poor performance.

 If you let poor posture dictate your CrossFit movement patterns at the gym, the damage to your joints and muscles can be exacerbated.